 - The older they are and the better shape they’re in, the more valuable they’ll be.

 - Their value increases the more you use them and the better you get at blacksmithing.

 You don’t need to spend more than a few hundred on an anvil.

 The anvils I use today each cost $280.
-They have made thousands of projects to date and generated a full-time income for almost 7 years.
+They have made thousands of projects to date and generated a full-time income for over 7 years.

 That’s an amazing return on investment.